Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV: On Number of Algebraic Number fields and with Prescribed Class Number

-As before, we may also recall from Corollary \ref{7.2} the existence of an infinite family of irreducible monic integer polynomials $g(x) = (x^{p-1}+c)^{p-1}-x+c$ such that the quotient $L_{g} = \mathbb{Q}[x]\slash (g(x))$ induced by $g$ is an algebraic number field of even degree $(p-1)^2$.
-But now as before we may also observe that to each such obtained number field $L_{g}$, we can also associate a finite group $\textnormal{Cl}(L_{g})$ and so $h_{L_{g}}$ is finite.
-So now, by taking again great advantage of work on class groups of number fields in arithmetic statistics and in particular the nice work of Siad \cite{Sia} on $S_{n}$-number fields $K$ of any even degree $n\geq 4$ and signature $(r_{1}, r_{2})$ where $r_{1}$ are the real embeddings of $K$ and $r_{2}$ are the pairs of conjugate complex embeddings of $K$, we then also obtain the following:
+As before, we may also recall from Corollary \ref{7.2} the existence of an infinite family of irreducible monic integer polynomials $g(x) = \varphi_{p-1,c}^n(x)-x$ such that $L_{g} = \mathbb{Q}[x]\slash (g(x))$ induced by $g$ is an algebraic number field of even degree $(p-1)^n$; and moreover to each $L_{g}$, we also have $\textnormal{Cl}(L_{g})$ with finite $h_{L_{g}}$.
+So now, by taking again great advantage of work on class groups of number fields in arithmetic statistics and in particular the nice work of Siad \cite{Sia} on $S_{n}$-number fields $K$ of any even degree $n\geq 4$ and signature $(r_{1}, r_{2})$ where $r_{1}$ are the real embeddings of $K$ and $r_{2}$ are the pairs of conjugate complex embeddings of $K$, we then also obtain the following corollary on the number of fields $L_{g}\slash \mathbb{Q}$ induced by irreducible monic polynomials $g$ arising from a polynomial discrete dynamical system in Section \ref{sec3}, with associated Galois group $S_{(p-1)^n}$ and also having odd class number:

-\begin{cor} Assume Corollary \ref{7.2}, and let $n=(p-1)^2$ be an even integer.
-Then there are infinitely many monogenic $S_{n}$-algebraic number fields $L_{g}$ of even degree $n$ and any signature $(r_{1}, r_{2})$ having odd class number. \end{cor} \begin{proof} To see this, we note that by Cor. \ref{7.2}, it follows that the family of number fields $L_{g}$ of degree $n = (p-1)^2$ is not empty.
-Now since $n$ is even, we then note that the claim follows from [\cite{Sia}, Cor.
-10] as indeed needed. \end{proof}
+\begin{cor} Assume Corollary \ref{7.2}, and let $r=(p-1)^n$ be an even integer.
+There are infinitely many degree-$r$ monogenic number fields $L_{g}$ of any signature and associated Galois group $S_{r}$ having odd class number. \end{cor} \begin{proof} To see this, we note that by Cor. \ref{7.2}, it follows that the family of number fields $L_{g}$ of degree $r = (p-1)^n$ is not empty.
+Now since $r$ is even, we then note that the claim follows from [\cite{Sia}, Cor.
+10], as indeed needed. \end{proof}